 Advising for Students

-Monday, May 1 and Tuesday, May 2 are the campus-wide Advising Days.
-No classes should be held on these days, but it is important that you are nearby and available for your advising meeting.
+Wednesday, December 13 is the campus-wide Advising Day.
+No classes should be held on this day, but it is important that you are nearby and available for your advising meeting.
 Graduating seniors and PIE students may not need an advising appointment; ask your faculty adviser if you are unsure.